jaredly/j3/Roadmap.md

 - [ ] hmm selecting... across ... namespaces ... probably shouldn't do itemwise selection.
   but tbh it's fine for the moment? maybe?

+- [ ] drag anddd whatsitttt with a handle on the left

 - [x] ahhhh waittttt
   I forgot that I was adding two layers, not just one. we have cards, and then we have namespaces